tranchikhang/ckhang/content/blog/2020/composition-over-inheritance.md

 ---

 ### Object-oriented programming - polymorphism
 "Polymorphism" means having many form.
-In OOP, polymorphism is one of the core concepts. allows developer to perform a single action in different ways.
+In OOP, polymorphism is one of the core concepts, allows developer to perform a single action in different ways.
 Explained in programming way: polymorphism allows the object to decide which "form" of function/method to implement or run, by defining one interface and multiple implementations.

 The purpose of polymorphism is to enforce simplicity, making codes easy to extend and thus easily maintaining applications.

-You can achieve polymorphism using inheritance or composition
+You can achieve polymorphism using inheritance or composition:

 * Inheritance occurs when a child class inherits from a parent class, and the child acquires all behaviors from the parent.
 * [Composition is a way to combine objects or data types into more complex ones](https://en.wikipedia.org/wiki/Object_composition), rather than inheriting from a base or parent class.